ba-inmoment/terraform_advanced_training/solution/sentinel/lab33-sentinel-testing.md

 Due to the highly variable structure of data that can be produced by an individual Terraform configuration, Terraform Cloud and Enterprise provide the ability to generate mock data from existing configurations.
 This can be used to create sample data for testing new policies, or data to reproduce issues in an existing one.

 Mock data can be easily generated using the Terraform Cloud UI or the API after a plan has executed.

-Download the Mocks

-Take a moment to explore them by opening the `workspace/sentinel/mocks` folder.
+Download the Mocks from a recent run in the Terraform Cloud workspace and copy them to the `/sentinel/mocks` folder.

 Can you find the resource_changes attribute from the mock file that would supply the tfplan/v2 import?
 If yes, can you tell what the S3 bucket's ACL will be after the update?

 For Sentinel to use to use mocks, the CLI must be provided with a configuration file.
 This can be specified using the -config=path flag.

-Create a sentinel-mocks.hcl file with the following code at `sentinel/sentinel-mocks.hcl`
+Create a `sentinel-mocks.hcl` file with the following code at `/sentinel/sentinel-mocks.hcl`

 `sentinel-mocks.hcl`
 ```hcl